milaboratory/github-ci/actions/setup-regctl/README.md

 ```
 ## Credits

-Code of this actions is absed on: https://github.com/Azure/setup-kubectl
+Code of this actions is based on: https://github.com/Azure/setup-kubectl